kalom60/kalom60/README.md

  ### 🐳 About Me

-A dedicated software developer with a love for full-stack and front-end development.
+A dedicated software developer with a love for back-end and full-stack development.
 I'm interested in creating applications that offer solid answers to difficult issues.

 - 🔭 I’m currently working on chat app called DevChat
 - 📝 I write articles on [https://medium.com/@Kalom10](https://medium.com/@Kalom10)